 Travels from District of Columbia, USA

-Haley Van Dyck's speaking fee falls within range: Contact for fee schedule (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Haley Van Dyck's speaking fee falls within range: $0 to $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Haley Van Dyck and her team of technologists are saving the U.S. government millions of dollars annually.
 Haley is co-founder of the United States Digital Service, a new network of start-ups that is helping government deliver world-class digital services for students, immigrants, children, the elderly, and everybody else at dramatically lower costs.